JavaScript

 .gitignore

 You can make a .gitignore file in the root of the project, and by writing file or directory names in it, you can tell git what things you don’t want to track.
 It’s customary to add node_modules to .gitignore, since it can get really big.
+Similarly, dist is often ignored as it can be generated when someone runs the command to bundle/build the application.

 Assignment

-3. Set up an HTML skeleton inside of src/index.html.
+3. Set up an HTML skeleton inside of src/template.html.
 Inside the body, add a <header> element that contains a <nav> with buttons (not links!) for different “tabs” (for example buttons for “Home”, “Menu” or “About” etc).
 Below the <header>, add a single <div id="content">.

 5. Inside div#content, create a homepage for your restaurant.
 You might want to include an image, headline, and some text about how wonderful the restaurant is; you do not have to make this look too fancy.
 It’s okay to hard-code these into the HTML for now just to see how they look on the page.